Programs

 The program provides food as medicine to clients with chronic health conditions, to manage their health.
 This program is a strategic initiative of the Food Bank Council of Michigan.
 The funding for this program was obtained through the Michigan Health Endowment Fund.
 This program uses a Food as Medicine approach in addressing the critical role that nutrition plays in both the prevention and management of chronic health conditions and overall health.
 It uses a “prescription” of healthy meal cooking, nutrition coaching and education, and food supplements to improve the health of those in the program.

-Patients at Grace Health were referred to the program based on certain criteria, and were provided six months of health coaching provided by staff at Grace Health, and supplements of fresh, healthy food provided by South Michigan Food Bank.
+Patients at Grace Health are referred to the program based on certain criteria, they are provided six months of health coaching by staff at Grace Health, and supplements of fresh, healthy food provided by South Michigan Food Bank.
 Health metrics and behavior change data were captured before, during, and after the program, and used to evaluate the effectiveness of the intervention.
 Overall, patients improved their blood sugar (A1C) and increased their fruit and vegetable intake.

 PARTICIPANT FOR FRESH FOOD PHARMACY